IMF expects Indian economy to grow at 6.1% in 2023 vs 6.8% in 2022

 Gourinchas was quoted as saying by the news agency PTI: “Our growth projections actually for India are unchanged from our October Outlook.
 We have 6.8 per cent growth for this current fiscal year, which runs until March, and then we’re expecting some slowdown to 6.1 per cent in [the] fiscal year 2023.
 And that is largely driven by external factors.”

-The IMF World Economic Outlook further stated that global growth is projected to fall from around 3.4 per cent in 2022 to 2.9 per cent in 2023 and rise to 3.1 per cent in 2024.
+The IMF World Outlook further stated that global growth is projected to fall from around 3.4 per cent in 2022 to 2.9 per cent in 2023 and rise to 3.1 per cent in 2024.
 The growth in emerging and developing Asia is likely to rise to 5.3 per cent in 2023 and 5.2 per cent in 2024 after the slowdown to 4.3 per cent in 2022 due to China’s uncertain economic conditions.

+Gourinchas further highlighted that India and China will contribute around 50 per cent to global growth in 2023.
+He said: “Another relevant point here is that if we look at both China and India together, they account for about 50 per cent of world growth in 2023.
+So, a very significant contribution.”

+China’s GDP slowdown in Q4 2022 a 0.2 per cent point downgrade in 2022 growth to 3 per cent- a first in 40 years.
+China’s growth is likely to rise to 5.2 per cent in 2023 on improving mobility but is expected to fall to 4.5 per cent in 2024 before settling at below 4 per cent amid declining business dynamism and slow progress on structural reforms.

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today